Anthares101/k3s-pi-cluster/README.md

 # K3S Pi Cluster

-The monitoring stack used is the [Carlos Eduardo](https://github.com/carlosedp) version of the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) repo and part of the Ansible roles were adapted from [Jeff Geerling](https://github.com/geerlingguy) [turing-pi-cluster](https://github.com/geerlingguy/turing-pi-cluster).
+The [monitoring stack](https://github.com/carlosedp/cluster-monitoring) used is the [Carlos Eduardo](https://github.com/carlosedp) version of the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) repo and part of the Ansible roles were adapted from [Jeff Geerling](https://github.com/geerlingguy) [turing-pi-cluster](https://github.com/geerlingguy/turing-pi-cluster) project.

 ## What does the playbook do?